Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/labels.rst

 These are found in the file :doxy:`Converter.h`.
 The available conversions are

-* :doxy:`ThresholdConverter`: The class assumes single-dimensional
-  ``RealVector`` inputs, and it outputs ``unsigned int`` labels 0 or 1, depending on whether the value is above or below a given threshold, **respectively** (see warnings above and below).
-The default threshold value is zero.
+* :doxy:`ThresholdConverter`: The class converts single dimensional ``RealVector`` inputs to binary 0/1 class-labels by assigning the value 1 if the value of the input is higher than a certain threshold.
   This is useful, for example, for converting the output of a support vector machine of neural network for binary classification into a discrete class label.

+* :doxy:`ArgMaxConverter`:  Is a generalization of the ThresholdConverter.
-* :doxy:`ArgMaxConverter`: The class assumes d-dimensional
+  It class assumes d-dimensional ``RealVector`` inputs for classification.
-  ``RealVector`` inputs for classification.
-It converts the vector to an ``unsigned int`` in the range 0,...,d-1 by finding the index of the largest component (the arg max).
+  It converts the vector to a discrete label in the range 0,...,d-1 by finding the index of the largest component (the arg max).
 This is useful for turning the output of a support vector machine or neural network for multi-category classification into a discrete class label.